 {% endif %}

-• Temporary comment code:{# #}or{% comment %}During the debugging process, it is often necessary to temporarily disable certain code blocks.
+• Temporary comment code:{# #}or{% comment %}During debugging, it is often necessary to temporarily disable some code blocks.
 Use{# 这是单行注释 #}or{% comment %} 这里可以注释多行代码 {% endcomment %}It can avoid the trouble of deleting and restoring code.

-Suppose you are developing a list page for articles, but the page does not display any articles, or the article titles are incorrect.
+Suppose you are developing a list page of articles, but the page does not display any articles or the article titles are incorrect.

 {% archiveList articles with type="page" limit="10" %}